 Jo and Ben warmly welcome you to Yoga Nature.
 Jo taught her first class in October 2004, though the business was then known as Soul Shine Yoga.
 A few years later we became Yoga Nature, and you can scroll down for an explanation of why we chose that name.
-Since then we have continued to grow and now deliver six regular adult classes and four to six kids classes per week, plus many one to ones and workshops.
+Since then we have continued to grow and now deliver numerous classes for adults and kids each week, plus many one to ones, satsangs and workshops.
 We are also proud to have created Sheffield's first and only Bhakti yoga festival called Ganapati Groove.
 It's been a wonderful journey and we thank you all for your continued support!

-At Yoga Nature Sheffield our philosophy is to educate people that yoga is not just something we do for an hour to two hours in a room, it is not just about exercise with the word “yoga” attached to it.
-What we offer are classes, workshops and events which explore a wide variety of authentic yoga practices which guide us to the depths of our being where we begin to realise our “true nature” which is also in harmony with “nature” - Mother Earth or Gaia - herself.
+At Yoga Nature Sheffield our philosophy is to educate people that yoga is not just something we do for an hour to two hours in a yoga studio, and it is not just about exercise with the word ‘yoga’ attached to it.
+What we offer are classes, workshops and events which explore a wide variety of authentic yoga practices which guide us to the depths of our being where we begin to realise our ‘true nature’ which is also in harmony with ‘nature’ - Mother Earth or Gaia - herself.
 We are not separate anymore, we become whole, expanded and integrated, we are yoga.
 Through this integration or expanded awareness we begin to realise and become sensitive that when we harm Gaia we are harming ourselves and we may find ourselves quite naturally beginning to change our lifestyles.
-This is why our guiding principle at Yoga Nature is based on ahimsa or non-harming or even better creating harmony.
+This is why our guiding principle at Yoga Nature is based on ahimsa or non-harming or, even better, creating harmony.

 Ahimsa (non-harming): This means not doing harm to other sentient and non-sentient beings and ensuring that our thoughts, words and actions are acts of kindness and compassion to both ourselves and other beings.
 We often focus on this quality in Yoga Nature classes.